 For example, after freelance writing for over a year, it occurred to me that I could also create content to help other freelance writers!

 As you continue to have additional professional and life experiences, and develop additional skills, you’ll likely find that there are more areas you could write about.
-Though choosing a niche is very helpful for some, I’ve found it enjoyable (and profitable!) to be able to write on a variety of topics.
+Though choosing one niche is very helpful for some, I’ve found it enjoyable (and profitable!) to be able to write on a handful of topics.

 So- take a few minutes and write down all the topics you could write on, using the above ideas as inspiration (and download our free Niche Secrets Guide to help you!)